-To view our current COVID safety protocols for spring rentals, click HERE.
+To view our current COVID safety protocols for rentals, click HERE.

 How will Westwind mitigate the risks of COVID from other campers and families?

-We may ask families to self-isolate before their camper’s session.
-Every family will be asked to sign a waiver and agreement about protocol and safety expectations before camp.
+Every family will be informed about protocol and safety expectations before camp.
 We may also update health history forms with questions about COVID-19.
 Each day staff will conduct a wellness check with campers and we will test staff and campers throughout the summer as needed.

 What about transportation?
 Will Westwind supply a bus this year?

 The CDC encourages small cohort groups.
 A Westwind cabin of up to 8 youth and one staff member is an ideal size to limit risk.
 Campers will still be able to bond with their cabin group and other cabins in their units.
 There will still be activities done in units and bigger groups with the majority done spaced out and outside.
 Our staff are adept at leading group activities and facilitating meaningful conversations that will inevitably lead to new friendships.

 How are camp staff protected and expected to minimize risk to campers?

 Our staff will be vaccinated and will be expected to follow specific community guidelines and agreements.
 Their time off will be monitored and clarified.
-We may do daily temperature checks and may also require testing throughout the summer.
+We will frequently test staff.

 Camp is not slated to cancel – we have officially been approved to open by the OHA.
 If we were to cancel, we would offer an extension of credits or a refund less the non-refundable deposit to each family and run our Summer Family Cabin Rental program.
 We do not foresee the need to cancel.

-How will we be informed of any changes that occur before summer?
+How will we be informed of any changes that occur during the summer?

 What happens if someone exhibits COVID-19 symptoms while they are at camp?

-We will monitor them closely and possibly provide a test.
-We will isolate them until the results are confirmed.
+We will isolate them for 24 hours and provide a test.
 If they test negative, they will resume participation in camp.
 If they test positive, they will be sent home and we will alert families who may have been possibly exposed so that they may take precautions and plan accordingly.